 To say my life changed dramatically is an understatement.

 In the resulting depositions it came out that the hospital had no notes in my file indicating there was an intention to tell me about the B12 test results and what I needed to do.
-That said, I wasn’t as angry at the police because they hadn’t interfered with me getting well as much as I had imagined.
+Once I knew that, I wasn’t as angry at the police because they hadn’t interfered with me getting well as much as I had imagined.
 So, I settled with them for $12,000.

 The part you play in turning around your health is unlikely to involve suing, but it most likely will involve learning as much as you can about your health issues so that you understand how a particular prescription could help, or possibly be dangerous.

-In many cases a prescription or even surgery can be avoided by changing a few things in ones daily life.
-For instance by eating yogurt and Swiss cheese I’ve been able to reintroduce B12 making bacteria into my digestive system with the result that my memory has improved more than when I was relying on vitamin B12 lozenges alone.
+In many cases a prescription or even surgery can be avoided by changing a few things.
+For instance by eating yogurt and Swiss cheese nearly every day I’ve reintroduced B12 making bacteria into my digestive system.
+As a result, my memory has improved more than when I was relying on vitamin B12 lozenges alone.

 Karen Marie Kline

-What is a healthy B12 level?
+What is a healthy vitamin B12 level?